demedia-app/demedia-branle/README.md

-# branle
+# Branle

-an experimental twitter-like [nostr](https://github.com/fiatjaf/nostr) client using [absurd-sql](https://github.com/jlongster/absurd-sql).
+An experimental twitter-like [DeMedia](https://github.com/demedia-app/demedia-nostr) client using [absurd-sql](https://github.com/jlongster/absurd-sql) with audio sharing feature.

 https://user-images.githubusercontent.com/1653275/149637874-5ae1e400-1de0-42f1-9946-c4cec19347ed.mp4

-_branle_ assumes it will be deployed to [Netlify](https://netlify.com/).
+**Branle** assumes it will be deployed to [Netlify](https://netlify.com/).
 If you want to deploy it elsewhere in your own machine you'll have to find a way to mimic the custom headers and avatar proxy function.
 See [netlify.toml](netlify.toml).

 ## Install the dependencies